Keats/tera/README.md

 </html>
 ```
 The difference with Jinja being that `endblock` tags must be named.
 This defines 4 `block` tag that child templates can override.
-The `head` and `footer` block contains some html already which will be rendered if they are not overriden.
+The `head` and `footer` block contains some html already which will be rendered if they are not overridden.

 #### Child template
 Again, straight from jinja2 docs: